mosra/m.css/doc/doxygen.rst

                                         `Navigation properties`_ for details.
 :py:`compound.brief`                    Brief description.
 Can be empty.
 [1]_ :py:`compound.description`              Detailed description.
 Can be empty.
+[2]_ :py:`compound.modules`                  List of submodules in this compound.
+                                        Set only for modules.
+See
+                                        `Module properties`_ for details.
-[2]_ :py:`compound.dirs`                     List of directories in this compound.
+:py:`compound.dirs`                     List of directories in this compound.
                                         Set only for directories.
 See
                                         `Directory properties`_ for details.